reactgraphqlacademy/fb-messenger/README.md

 The goals of this exercise is to learn how to use the State Hook and the Effect Hook.

+## Learning objectives
+- Identify use cases to imperatively modify the UI
+- Apply and forward React refs to a child component or DOM element
+- Use the focus control so a web app can be operated with the keyboard

 ## To get started

 ### Step 1